postgres-ai/nancy/README.md

 Installation
 ===

-In the minimal configuration, only two steps are needed:
+In the minimal configuration, only 3 steps are needed:

 NOTICE: The [Additional notes](#additional-notes)</a> section contains instructions useful in case of docker-related errors during `nancy run` calls.